samsimon-github/m2pi.ca/content/authors/MahsaShirazi/_index.md

 tags:
 - '2021'
 ---
 #Mahsa is a PhD candidate at the University of Regina.
+Her research project is centred around using graph theory to answer questions that arise in design theory.
+In particular, her main PhD research is on the extensions of the famous Erdős-Ko-Rado theorem to t-intersecting families of perfect matchings in graphs.
+She is Also interested in Matrix theory and linear algebra, and has a background in Numerical Analysis.